-At our Kansas City truck accident law firm, we understand that the stakes are very high if you were injured in an accident with a large truck or other commercial vehicle.
+At our Kansas City truck accident law firm, we understand the stakes are high if you were injured in an accident with a large truck or other commercial vehicle.

 The injuries and consequences from these crashes are much more devastating than collisions solely between passenger cars.
 The medical bills can be massive along with lost wages, lost future earning capacity, future medical care and rehabilitation needs, and all too often permanent disability or disfigurement.

-Proving Fault in a Truck Accident in Kansas or Missouri
+Proving Fault After a Truck Accident in Kansas or Missouri

 You should know that you are not entitled to compensation just because you were involved in an accident with a commercial truck, tractor trailer, or 18 wheeler.
 To recover damages in a truck accident case, you must prove that the defendants were liable in causing the accident and your damages.
 In some cases, the commercial truck is clearly at fault.
 In many cases, the truck driver or trucking company will try to pin the blame on the injured person or another vehicle.

 Unfortunately, the person who is most serious injured in a trucking accident is the one driving the passenger car.
 Due to their injuries, the injured parties are usually taken to the hospital by ambulance, and the only person the investigating officer is able to speak to at the scene of the accident is the truck driver.

 The police report may only reflect one side of the story, and this may result in the trucking company and its insurance company to deny causing the accident.
 Fortunately, an experienced truck accident attorney can help you investigate and prove the truth as to how the accident was caused by the trucking company and its driver.

 Steps to Take to Prove Truck Accident Liability

 An experienced accident attorney will take several actions to prove your right to recover damages for your injuries.
 Many of these actions are necessary in any type of personal injury lawsuit.
 However, some of these actions are of unique importance in trucking accident lawsuits, including: